CodeLenz/Lgmsh/README.md

 vector = rand(dim*nn)

 # Create view
-Lgmsh_nodal_vector(filename,vector,dim,"Nodal vector 3D")
+Lgmsh_export_nodal_vector(filename,vector,dim,"Nodal vector 3D")
 ```

 # Pre-Processing

 Pre-processing Gmsh .msh files is not very easy, since there are a lot of additional information on the .msh file.
 For example, if one creates a simple domain comprised of four points, four lines, one planar surface and a 2D mesh, there will be, at least, three types of finite elements; lines, points and the 2D elements (triangles and quads, for example).
 To make things worst, the imposition of boundary conditions is not direct and we must define Physical Groups.
 Thus, there are some soubroutines to parse basic information from such files.
+Those informations must be further processed to some specific format.

 To recover nodes and nodal coordinates